python/cpython/Doc/library/threading.rst

 .. method:: Event.clear()

    Reset the internal flag to false.
-Subsequently, threads calling :meth:`wait` will block until :meth:`set` is called to set the internal flag to true again.
+Subsequently, threads calling :meth:`wait` will block until :meth:`.set` is called to set the internal flag to true again.

 .. method:: Event.wait([timeout])

    Block until the internal flag is true.
 If the internal flag is true on entry, return immediately.
-Otherwise, block until another thread calls :meth:`set` to set the flag to true, or until the optional timeout occurs.
+Otherwise, block until another thread calls :meth:`.set` to set the flag to true, or until the optional timeout occurs.

    When the timeout argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds (or fractions